Can you rehome any of these cats and dogs from Martlesham RSPCA?

 Are you in a position to be able to adopt one of these cute creatures from the RSPCA centre in Martlesham?

-Next on our list is the four-year-old Lurcher, Blue.
+First up is four-year-old Lurcher, Blue.
 An affectionate boy who enjoys the company of people as well as playing with his toys.

 He would need a physically strong, committed owner who is willing to carry on with his training and he is looking for a more rural home where other dogs are limited.